subhailakiya/Pseudo/README.md

-# Selector
+# Pseudo
-Created Selector using HTML and CSS
+Created Pseudo using HTML and CSS